mlv/tessfpe/README.md

-This repo has moved to gitolite3@tessdev.mit.edu
+This repo has moved to a private server at MIT.

 Focal Plane Electronics Software Testing for TESS
 -------------------------------------------------